BritishMuseum/british-museum-r-cisco-presence-api/README.md

 * Collects individual data files and merges in one table

 *Prerequisites : Download [R](https://www.r-project.org/) and [R studio desktop](https://www.rstudio.com/products/rstudio/download/) to get started.*

+The British Museum tested CISCO presence but not it in use after testing.